1999 Baltimore mayoral election: Background

 Kurt Schmoke, the incumbent Mayor of Baltimore, was serving his third term.
 He announced in December 1998 that he would not run for reelection the following year, the first time an incumbent Baltimore mayor did not run for reelection since 1971.
-Schmoke was the first African American mayor in Baltimore's history.
+Schmoke was the first African American elected mayor in Baltimore's history.

 Racial politics had long played a role in Baltimore.
 As the state of Maryland did not attempt to prevent African Americans from voting through Jim Crow laws, political coalitions often involved African American community leaders.
 Theodore McKeldin, who served as mayor from 1943 through 1947 and from 1963 through 1967, was one of the first political leaders to work with African American community leaders.
 By 1999, 63% of Baltimore's registered voters were African American, and 90% were registered to the Democratic Party.
 Baltimore had not elected a Republican mayor since 1963.

 As of 1999, Baltimore experienced 300 murders a year, which was the fourth most in the nation.
 Unemployment was 9%, twice the national average.
 Between 1990 and 1998, Baltimore saw its population decrease by 12.3%, the second-biggest decrease during that time period in the United States.
 This decrease led to its work force decreasing by one-sixth.
 The city saw decreases in heavy-manufacturing by 40 percent, distribution jobs by 35 percent, retail positions by 34 percent, and banking jobs by 28 percent.
 Also, the state of Maryland had taken over the city's failing school system in 1996, which upset African American politicians.
 State Senator Clarence M. Mitchell, IV called the takeover racist.
 Baltimore City Council members, including President Lawrence Bell and Martin O'Malley, had opposed the handling of Baltimore's high crime rate by Schmoke and Baltimore Police Department (BPD) Commissioner Thomas C. Frazier.